 The present surgical options for CH are ONSI - occipital nerve stimulator implant; and DBS - deep brain stimulation.

-Some sufferers have also have successful results with DBS, which is much more invasive than ONSI and involves implantation of a battery, but this time the leads are placed on the posterior hypothalamus which sits underneath the brain and therfore the surgery is much more complex.
+Some sufferers have also had successful results with DBS, which is much more invasive than ONSI and involves implantation of a battery, but this time the leads are placed on the posterior hypothalamus which sits underneath the brain and therefore the surgery is much more complex.

 Also being trialled at the moment is a tiny device implanted in the cheek which stimulates the spheno-palatine ganglion [SPG].
 The patient uses a hand-held device to trigger the stimulation.